GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 ## Overview {: #overview }

 The Storage API provides an extension-specific way to persist user data and state.
-It's similar to the web platform's storage APIs ([IndexedDB][mdn-indexeddb], [localStorage][mdn-localstorage]), but was designed to meet the storage needs of extensions.
+It's similar to the web platform's storage APIs ([IndexedDB][mdn-indexeddb], and [localStorage][mdn-localstorage]), but was designed to meet the storage needs of extensions.
 The following are a few key features:

 - The extension service worker, content scripts, and other extension contexts have access to the storage areas.
 - JSON serializable values are stored as object properties.